What is Sepsis – Medical Background and Warning Signs

 • Fevers with shaking/ shivering episodes

-• Fast heart rate (>100 beats per minute in adults)
+• Fast heart rate (more than 90 beats per minute, or a racing heart)

 In any case, if you suspect you have an infection and you are either not getting better as you would expect or you are deteriorating, you should be seeking urgent medical attention.